stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

     npm doctor

 This run various checks to verify that Node.js and Git are installed correctly, and tests whether the system can access the package registry for npm.

-## Linux and macOS: Adjusting Global Package Installation

-If you use macOS or Linux, follow the instructions in this [guide to npm global without sudo](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) to make global package installation use your home directory.

-On these operating systems, the default configuration of Node.js causes the _global_ option of npm to install packages to a shared location.
-This location requires administrator privileges to access, which means that every command will need unsafe levels of privileges.

-> Use npx to run commands, rather than installing them globally.

-## Managing Multiple Versions of Node.js

-If you need to have multiple versions of Node.js on the same system, use [nvm](https://github.com/creationix/nvm) on Linux or macOS, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Microsoft Windows.

 # Tools Provided with Node.js

 Every current Node.js installation includes the [npm](https://docs.npmjs.com/cli/npm) and [npx](https://www.npmjs.com/package/npx) command-line tools.

 ## npm for Managing Projects